-- Documentation of Free, Prior, and Informed Consent presented to the landfill livestock operator and/or relevant stakeholders at the project livestock operation site. - Historical records and ongoing monitoring and reporting of safeguards through data recording of physical measurements, online sources, and government data. - Executed declaration of absence of conflicts
+- DocumentationSigned documentation of Free, Prior, and Informed Consent presented to the landfill livestock operator and/or relevant stakeholders at the project livestock operation site. - Signed documentation approving the project and the project developer (i.e. contract or letter) - Historical records and ongoing monitoring and reporting of safeguards through data recording of physical measurements, online sources, and government data.

+• Executed declaration Attestation of absence of conflicts no Conflicts.